Skip to content

 Which plan should I choose?

-Choose Solo for one repository and one user.
-Choose Team for shared access, priority queueing, 3 repositories, 5 seats, and tailored setup.
-Choose Concierge when you want a human operator to coordinate delivery.
+Choose Solo for one user.
+Choose Team for shared access, priority queueing, unlimited seats, and tailored setup.
+Both include unlimited repositories.
+Choose the flat rate when you want our senior developers to handle everything for you.
+You never touch the process.

 Plans